- What Is It?

-- Osteomyelitis can occur in any age group.
+- Osteomyelitis is an infection of bone that can occur in any age group.

 - Treatment of osteomyelitis can include antibiotics, splinting, or surgery.

 - Causes of osteomyelitis include bacteria in the bloodstream from infectious diseases that spread to the bone, an open wound from a trauma over a bone, and recent surgery or injection in or around a bone.